Jakob Robinson: Professional career

 Robinson was not invited to the NFL Combine and was not selected in the 2025 NFL draft.
 On April 26, he signed an undrafted free agent contract with the San Francisco 49ers.

+On August 30, 2026, Robinson was waived by the 49ers as part of final roster cuts and re-signed to the practice squad the next day.
+He was released on September 23.